• Skip to primary navigation

 They can be rinsed and drained 1 – 2 more times (but not soaked) and then laid out flat to dry.

-Once dry, you can either eat them right away or keep them in the refrigerator for up to eight hours.
-Soaks are for eating not growing pumpkins.
+Once dry, you can eat them immediately or keep them in the refrigerator for up to eight hours.
+Soaks are for eating, not growing pumpkins.

 What do sprouted pumpkin seeds taste like?